lsst-ts/ts_mtaos/doc/closed-loop/analysis.rst

 Outer loop orchestration differs
 ---------------------------------

-The difference is in **how the outer loop is managed** — who decides when to take images, what gain to use, and when to stop:
+The difference is in **how the outer loop is managed**, who decides when to take images, what gain to use, and when to stop:

 **close_loop script:**